 - Where windows are added, not required to meet light and ventilation - New electrical equipment to comply with Section 807 - Length of dead end corridors only required to meet Sec.
-805.7 - Ceiling height of newly-created habitable areas and corridors can be 7'-0" - New escalators in below-grade transit stations width of 32" - New structural members and connections may comply with Sect.
-302
+805.7 - Ceiling height of newly-created habitable areas and corridors can be 7'-0" - New structural members and connections may comply with Sect.
+302 (801.3)

-Alterations-Level 2 Existing Vertical Openings
+Alterations-Level 2 Evaluate/Upgrade Existing Conditions